-The Audit Committee consists of three Directors, all of whom are independent and financially literate within the meaning of NI 52-110.
-The Audit Committee is comprised of Mordechai Karet, who acts as chair of the Audit Committee, Maayan Ben-Zion Gittleband and Mark Goodman, all of whom have been determined to be independent.
-Each of the Audit Committee members have an understanding of the accounting principles used to prepare financial statements and varied experience as to the general application of such accounting principles, as well as an understanding of the internal controls and procedures necessary for financial reporting.
+As of December 31, 2016, the Audit Committee consists of three Directors, all of whom are "independent" and "financially literate" within the meaning of NI 52-110.
+The Audit Committee is comprised of Mordechai Karet, who acts as chair of the Audit Committee, Maayan Ben-Tzion Gaitelband and Mark Goodman.